zerotier/libzt/docs/osx_zt_sdk.md

 });
 ```

-*NOTE: If you enabled the proxy service via `-DUSE_SOCKS_PROXY` it will start automatically and be reachable at `0.0.0.0:1337`*

 **Step 4: Pick an API**

 The following APIs are available for this integration:
+- `Direct Call`: Consult [src/SDK_Apple-Bridging-Header.h](../../../../src/SDK_Apple-Bridging-Header.h).
 - `Hook of BSD-like sockets`: Use BSD-like sockets as you normally would.
 - `Proxy of NSStream`: Create NSStream.
-Configure stream for SOCKS5 Proxy.
+Configure stream for SOCKS5 Proxy (127.0.0.1:PORT).
+Start Proxy.
 Use stream.
-- `Direct Call`: Consult [src/SDK_Apple-Bridging-Header.h](../../../../src/SDK_Apple-Bridging-Header.h).

-If functional interposition isn't available for the API or library you've chosen to use, ZeroTier offers a SOCKS5 proxy server which can allow connectivity to your virtual network as long as your client API supports the SOCKS5 protocol.
-This proxy service will run alongside the tap service and can be turned on by compiling with the `-DUSE_SOCKS_PROXY` flag in *Build Settings->Other C Flags*.
-By default, the proxy service is available at `0.0.0.0:1337`.

 **Step 5: Join a network!**